3 min read

 4. Hold yourself accountable by tracking your progress and regularly assessing your performance against your goals.
 Be honest with yourself about your successes and failures, and use that information to adjust your plan and keep moving forward.

-5. Finally, share your goals and progress with others in the developer community.
+5. Share your goals and progress with others in the developer community.
 Start by sharing your code publicly on platforms like GitHub.
-You can also seek out and join communities like The Programmer's Hangout or r/webdev to connect with other developers to get support and encouragement along the way.
+You can also seek out and join communities like The Programmer's Hangout or Bluesky to connect with other developers.
 Collaborating with others can help you stay motivated and gain new perspectives on your work.
-By sharing your experiences and learning from others, you can continue to grow and improve as a developer.

 Embrace Growth and Stay Ahead: A Call to Action for Developers